git-series/git-series/README.md

 - Use `git series start seriesname` to start a patch series seriesname.

+- Use `git series base somecommit` to set the base commit for the series.
+  (This is the upstream commit you based the series on, not the first patch in the series.)

 - Use normal git commands to commit changes.

 - Use `git series status` to check what has changed.